 The Costa Concordia’s salvage was expected to take 12 months.
 Seven of the world’s best salvage companies were bidding for the contract.
 Those were the US based Donjohn Marine, Titan Salvage, Resolve Marine Group and T&T Marine Salvage, also Mammoet Salvage (Holland), Svitzer (Denmark) and Tito Neri (Italy).

 By the deadline, 6 working salvage plans were received.
-By the end of April 2012, Titan Salvage (a company based in Pompano Beach, Florida USA) won the bid.
+By the end of April 2012, Titan Salvage (now Ardent) (a company based in Pompano Beach, Florida USA) won the bid.
 The Italian “Micoperi” (an engineering firm) was contracted as the Titan’s local partner.

 - Salvage procedures involved sealing up all the holes in the hull (including the huge gash).
 All sections of the ship were sealed off into airtight compartments.
 Air was pumped into the compartments to give the ship buoyancy.
-Then cranes and huge pontoons were brought in to straighten the wreckage and tow it away to Genoa.
+Then cranes and huge pontoons were brought in to straighten the wreckage and tow it away to Port Genoa.

 - The estimate total cost of all Costa Concordia salvage operations was expected to be ~US$300 million (Euro 225 mill) or about half of the ship’s building cost.